MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/meeting-exclusion-rules.md

 ### Use rules with queries

-You can apply a meeting-exclusion rule to a query while you define the query.
+You can apply a meeting exclusion rule to a query while you define the query.
+Each query that you run can have a different meeting exclusion rule applied.

 <!-- GET THIS ANSWERED!
 HOW CAN A RULE BE SET AS PREFERRED ON THE MEETING EXCLUSIONS PAGE? -->